nmslib/nmslib/README.md

 * Data sets for our NIPS'13 and SISAP'13 papers [data/get_data_nips2013.sh](data/get_data_nips2013.sh).
 * Data sets for our VLDB'15 paper [data/get_data_vldb2015.sh](data/get_data_vldb2015.sh).

+The downloaded data needs to be decompressed (you may need 7z, gzip, and bzip2)

 Related publications
 -----------------------